Note: The Paleologix supplements discussed in this post are no longer available. Please click here to view the products recommended as substitutes.

 If none of that works, you may want to take a look at your adrenals.
 Work with a functional medicine practitioner who can order an adrenal stress index from a lab like BioHealth and see what’s happening with your cortisol and DHEA.
 As I said, that’s often a cause of these kinds of problems, and you could try taking some adaptogenic herbs, which help regulate cortisol production, depending on whether your cortisol is high or low.
 Things like Seriphos for high cortisol or licorice root extract for low cortisol can be helpful.
 Eleutherococcus, which is Siberian ginseng, rhodiola, cordyceps, maca – these are all adaptogens, which means they can raise cortisol when its low and lower it when it’s high, and so they’re good choices in either high or low cortisol states.
 There are also some nutrients that can be beneficial to support brain health to regulate the output of cortisol from the adrenals.

 In the interim or if you can’t find a practitioner, there are some things you can do on your own.
-One is try a product called AdaptaBoost.
-This is from Paleologix, the brand of supplements that I created with Robb Wolf, and there are a lot of nutrients in there that support healthy blood sugar regulation.
-That’s one of the main reasons that we made this line of supplements, in fact, is that Robb and I noticed that a lot of people have issues that can’t completely be resolved by dietary changes for a number of reasons, and we had identified some of the more common issues that people face, and one of this was blood sugar dysregulation that leads to cravings, and that can really derail people from sticking with a new healthy, nutrient-dense diet.
-So, AdaptaBoost, that’s at Paleologix.com.
+One is try a couple of supplements from Designs for Health called Metabolic Synergy from Designs for Health and GlucoSupreme Herbal.
+There are a lot of nutrients in there that support healthy blood sugar regulation.
+I noticed that a lot of people have issues that can’t completely be resolved by dietary changes for a number of reasons, and one these was blood sugar dysregulation that leads to cravings, and that can really derail people from sticking with a new healthy, nutrient-dense diet.
+So, Metabolic Synergy and GlucoSupreme Herbal.
 You can also use coconut oil to curb cravings.
 You can just eat it straight out of the jar if you’re feeling like you’re having a big craving coming on.
 You can just take a spoonful of coconut oil, and that’s very rapidly absorbable energy, and that can sometimes take the edge off of a craving.
 Hopefully one or more of those suggestions will help.

 Steve Wright: Yeah, I think you shared a ton of info there, Chris, and I would like to add maybe just a little bit to that, like, when you’re stuck in that sugar-craving sort of mindset where you’re almost consumed by your thoughts.
 I’ve struggled with this a lot up until this year, and so I actually came up with a protocol that helps get me through these times.
 Do all of Chris’ other recommendations, and if you find yourself in a position where you’re being consumed by these thoughts and these cravings, you can start with what Chris said.
 Have some coconut oil, at least 2 tablespoons, and then wait a few minutes.
 If that doesn’t help, I’ve found that 10 grams of glutamine could sometimes starve off the cravings.
 If you’re having some sort of potential issue up in the brain with fuel up there, the glutamine can help.
 And then the other thing is that you always have to take into account where the cravings are coming from.
 Now, if it’s late night, this might not be the case, but for those people who are suffering with cravings throughout the day, sometimes you’re really just desiring a change in your emotional state.
 You’re under some stress or you’re put in a position where you’re looking for a change in your physiology, and so if you can come up with a way to actually do that – so you try the fat, then you try the glutamine, and then try this where you either do some sort of physical thing where you actually change your body state, so like doing pushups to failure or wall squats or something like that.
 You can journal, like, just write out all your crazy thoughts until your hand hurts, and actually you can borrow a page from parenting.
 Obviously you can’t do this at work, but if you’re at home, literally just verbalizing and screaming into a pillow what’s going through your brain can really help you get that energy out of your body and sort of reset where you want to be so you can stick to your goals.